TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-08-27-php-is-the-best-choice-for-long-term-business.md

 Next, Alpine... there are dozens of new tutorials on YouTube on *the brand new JS framework*.
 They have 90 % feature overlap, just slightly different syntax sugar.

-**This is a great fun for developers to learn and try new shiny things,<br>but a big problem for business costs**.
+**This is great fun for developers to learn and try new shiny things,<br>but a big problem for business costs**.

 Imagine having a house where you have to replace all windows every winter.
-There are new standards, new dimensions and a style that doesn't fit the whole building.
+There are new standards, new dimensions and a style that doesn't fit the entire building.

 ## PHP has Long-term Stability you can Rely on

 Now, let's examine the same situation from the side bank of the fence.

-**What frameworks are used by majority of PHP developers?**
+**Which frameworks are used by the majority of PHP developers?**
 <br>
 Symfony and Laravel.
 <br>